awbush/coughphp/docs/handbook.markdown

 For example configurations, see the `config_examples` folder.
 To get up quick, just duplicate the default folder and change the database settings in the `database_schema_generator.inc.php` file.
 For more advanced examples, see the `more` config example.

+### Cough Generation Example ###

+If your application directory structure looks like this:

+	/var/www/html/com.coughphp/
+		config/
+		models/
+		views/
+		controllers/
+		classes/
+		modules/
+			coughphp/
+			lightvc/
+		webroot/

+You could use the following commands:

+	cd /var/www/html/com.coughphp/
+	cp -r modules/coughphp/config_examples/default config/cough

+Then edit `config/cough/database_schema_generator.inc.php` so it has your database info.

+Then edit `config/cough/cough_generator.inc.php` so that the output path is the models directory; the default setup puts generated classes in an `output` directory in the same directory as the config files.
+For this example, we need only change the line:

+	$generated = dirname(__FILE__) . '/output/';

+to:

+	$generated = dirname(dirname(dirname(__FILE__))) . '/models/';

+Then we can invoke the generator:

+	./modules/coughphp/scripts/cough -g config/cough

+If you want, you can make your own generation script so you don't have to remember the above.
+For example, consider making a `generate` script in the models directory:

+	#!/bin/sh
+	../modules/coughphp/scripts/cough -g ../config/cough

+Note that the above only works if you run the script from the models directory, like so:

+	cd /var/www/html/com.coughphp/models/
+	./generate

+If you use version control, this makes it incredibly easy to see the changes made by the generator because you are already in the directory of interest.

+### Some Notes ###

+It is recommended to keep your custom generator configs OUT of the CoughPHP directory.
+This will make it easier to upgrade CoughPHP, among other things.
+You don't necessarily have to put them in your application config directory, however.
+If your models are shared across applications, then you might consider putting the config in the models directory, such as in the following directory structure:

+	/var/www/html/
+		store/
+			config/
+			views/
+			controllers/
+			classes/
+			webroot/
+		back_office/
+			config/
+			views/
+			controllers/
+			classes/
+			webroot/
+		shared/
+			models/
+				generator_config/ <- putting the cough generator config directory next to models keeps the
+				                     generated items and their config close.
+			modules/
+				coughphp/
+				lightvc/

 Additional Features
 -------------------